lyonenergyfutures/lyonenergyfutures-website/content/blog/2022-10-20-triggernometry-climate-activism-is-religion.md

  Our energy resources are already fully allocated to sustaining the operations that support current living arrangements -- which include, for example, feeding some fraction of the 5 billion additional humans that are now alive since the start of the hydrocarbon era/.
 Even these are inadequate -- we also now have to print trillions of dollars on an ongoing basis to sustain the illusion that our economic and financial systems are currently viable.

- Which of those energy intensive operations would Marin switch off to support his technology projects?
+ Which of those energy intensive operations would Marian switch off to support his technology projects?
 Industrial agriculture?
 Water and waste systems?
 Medicines and health care?
 The internet?

  He's not clear.